Trump's 50% steel and aluminum tariffs take effect today. Here's what could get more expensive.

 While some businesses may ultimately choose to absorb some of those increased costs, experts say others are likely to pass some of them along to customers — as was the case in 2018 when tariffs on steel and aluminum tariffs were introduced by the first Trump administration.

-Here are some of the consumer products that may get pricier with the new 50% steel and aluminum tariffs now in effect.
+Here are some of the consumer categories that could get pricier with the new 50% steel and aluminum tariffs now in effect.

 Cars